borutrpin/truth-tracking-coherence/README.md

 Our simulations may be reproduced by first running coherence_simulations.jl and following the steps as documented in the file.
 Then the results may be (re-)analyzed and the aggregated plots obtained by running auc_reanalyzer.jl.

-Note: csv files should be placed in folder "csvs" for the code to work.
-The generation takes long, so we also include the data in this repository.
+Note: data from the simulations in csv files should be placed in folder "csvs" for the code to work.
+The generation of the data takes long, so we also include the (fully reproducible) data in this repository.

 The plots reproduced in the paper are: